pdeschen/wuff-wiki/Create-first-equinox-application.md

   **CHECK:** The product is runnable and prints "Hello, world!
 I am equinox application!" to the console.

 The example code corresponding to this page is located [here](../tree/master/tutorialExamples/EquinoxApp-1).

+Now we can move on to [Configure Equinox products](Configure-Equinox-products).